Transnational repression: United States

 In December 2021, the US passed the Transnational Repression Accountability and Prevention (TRAP) Act as part of the National Defense Authorization Act for Fiscal Year 2022.
-The law aims to combat abuse of Interpol notices.
+The law aims to combat abuse of Interpol notices through increase in funding for Interpol to scrutinize Red Notices and mandates the U.S. government to produce reports on practices within Interpol.

 In March 2023, a bipartisan group of United States senators introduced the Transnational Repression Policy Act.
 The proposed law would mandate that the intelligence community identify and share information about perpetrators of transnational repression operating in the United States.
 In October 2023, the Government Accountability Office reported that the US does not have adequate laws to combat acts of transnational repression.
-In August 2025, Texas governor Greg Abbott signed a law creating a criminal offense for transnational repression.
+In May 2025, Texas governor Greg Abbott signed SB 1349 by Senator Bryan Hughes a first in the Nation legislation creating a criminal offense for transnational repression.
+In July 2026, prompted by China's Law on Promoting Ethnic Unity and Progress, the Senators Adam Schiff and John Curtis introduced the Stop Transnational Repression Act (STRA) to codify transnational repression in law and increase criminal penalties for it.

+European Union

+In June 2023, the Parliamentary Assembly of the Council of Europe recognised that transnational repression is a growing concern that undermines the rule of law and human rights in Europe.
+In June 2026, the European Parliament voted to adopt a report calling on the EU and member states to commit to a “zero-tolerance” approach to transnational repression.